WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicated-decentralised-storage-network.md

 In cases where an entity wants to revoke access to a verifiable credential, we think agents will provide a stronger guarantee to be able to do so.
-Using decentralised storage network, revoking access is possible through revocation lists, but the trust that no nodes on the network misbehave and ignore the revocation lists.
+Using a decentralised storage network, revoking access is possible through revocation lists, but with the trust that no nodes on the network misbehave and ignore the revocation lists.

 However, as we pointed out earlier, the consumer still has a copy of the data, and it can't be guaranteed that they will not use it in